 (I) Introduction 10 mins Moderator to explain the nature of the research.
-Brief explanation of the purpose of the research I work for a company called DJS Research, we are an independent market research company and today we are working on behalf of United Utilities Our client is looking to speak to their customers about United Utilities' business plan for the period leading up to 2030, the impact of this plan on the service customers will receive and their bills, and your views on whether the proposed plan is acceptable to you as a customer.
-United Utilities have already done a lot of consultation with customers, stakeholders and communities on their 2025-2030 business plan and actioned feedback.
-Today is another stage in this consultation.
+Brief explanation of the purpose of the research I work for a company called DJS Research, we are an independent market research company and today we are working on behalf of United Utilities Our client is looking to speak to their customers and future customers about United Utilities' business plan for the period leading up to 2030, the impact of this plan on the service and bills customers and future customers will receive, and your views on whether the proposed plan is acceptable to you as a potential future customer.
 Moderator to reassure respondents about confidentiality / GDPR compliance.
 Feedback will be summarised into a report along with other research, we won't pass names/specific details of who we have spoken to back to our client.
 There are no right and wrong answers; we are just interested in your views, opinions and ideas.
 Brief explanation about audio/video recording information - we may use anonymised quotes &/or video clips in our report to illustrate the research findings for our client, but these will not be attributed to you personally.
-Audio recording will be shared with United Utilities.
-Introduce any client observers. • I am not an industry expert and, so, there may well be questions that you have cannot answer.
-We have representatives from United Utilities present today, who able to answer some questions depending on the department they work in.
-We'll questions away and can send out the answers to those interested. o may be [Moderator: throughout, note down any unanswered respondent questions, alon response given] g with Introductions Moderator to invite respondent(s) to introduce themselves.
-Please tell me your name and share a bit about yourself: • Hobbies Family/household Are you in work?
+Introduce any client observers. • I am not an industry expert and, so, there may well be questions that you have that I cannot answer.
+We have representatives from United Utilities present today, who may be able to answer such questions if needed.
+[Moderator: throughout, note down any unanswered respondent question with response given] ons, along Introductions Moderator to invite respondent(s) to introduce themselves.
+Please tell me your name and share a bit about yourself: Hobbies Family/household Are you in work?
+Education?
 What do you do?